What is the arson defense?

 How does an insurance company establish the arson defense?

 In Florida, there are a few things that an insurance company must show before they will succeed on an arson defense.
 The first thing the insurance company will have to show is that the fire was “incendiary.”
 In other words, the insurance company has to prove that the insured, or someone acting at the direction of the insured, intentionally set the fire.
-As I stated earlier, because arson cases are typically proven by circumstantial evidence, insurance companies have to look for anything they can use to draw an inference that the insured set the fire.
-They typically do this by trying to establish things like fire accelerants being used in the process, or by showing that the fire was started by foreign objects.
+They typically do this by trying to establish things like fire accelerants being used or by showing that the fire was started by foreign objects.

-The second thing the insurance company will have to show is that the insured had “motive.”
-Again, because the insurance company has to show this circumstantially they will typically try casting you in a light of financial hardship.
+The second thing the insurance company will try to show is that the insured had “motive.”
+They will typically try casting you in a light of financial hardship.
 They will look through your credit records, your mortgages, student loans, pretty much anything they can use to make you out to be financially distressed.
-Sadly, when insurance companies do this they don’t care how distorted their theory is from the truth, they only care about their bottom line.

 Conclusion